openafsfoundation/openafsfoundation.org/help/donate/index.md

 ### Donate Money###

-The OpenAFS Foundation currently accepts monetary donations via PayPal.
-You do not need to have/get a PayPal account in order to donate; just a credit card.
+The OpenAFS Foundation currently accepts **individual monetary donations** via PayPal.
+You do not need to have/get a **PayPal** account in order to donate; just a credit card.
 Remember that even the smallest donation makes a lot of difference to an organization that has minimal operating funds.
 The Foundation appreciates any amount you can give and thank you for your generosity.
 Click the button below to donate:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">